cc4i/awesome-gke/mkdocs/docs/networking/asm-locality.md

-## Anthos Service Mesh (ASM) + Locality Setting
+#

+## Description
-> Visualize pods across the nodes in different zones to supports highly available and scalable, as well as leverage weight distrubution of Istio to reduce inter-zone traffic & cost.
+Visualize pods across the nodes in different zones to supports highly available and scalable, as well as leverage weight distrubution of Istio to reduce inter-zone traffic & cost.

-### Instruction
+## Deplyment

 ```sh
 # Clone repo